earthly/website/blog/_posts/2023-10-24-devtool-fm.md

 He talked about the hardest part of startups:

-> The go-to market part of a company is always the hardest.
-Maybe unless you're building rockets, self-driving cars or something, it's, it's almost always the, the go-to market that is harder than the tech.
+> The go-to-market part of a company is always the hardest.
+Maybe unless you're building rockets, self-driving cars or something, it's almost always the go-to-market that is harder than the tech.

 He also discussed pricing: